Roboy/RoboyVR/00_sphinx_documentation/documentation/ModelUpdate/2_development.rst

 This is used to RunCommandLine(scanArguments), which starts ModelScanner.py.

-ModelScanner.py scan the source code of the Github_Repository for links to subfolders by using regular expressions.
+ModelScanner.py scans the source code of the Github_Repository for links to subfolders by using regular expressions.
 The names and links of the subfolders (models) will be saved in a temporary file that we can read in later on.